akka/akka/akka-docs/manual/getting-started-first.rst

 - In the ``scripts`` directory we have scripts for running Akka.
 - Finallly the ``scala-library.jar`` is the JAR for the latest Scala distribution that Akka depends on.

+The only JAR we will need for this tutorial (apart from the ``scala-library.jar`` JAR) is the ``akka-actor-1.1.jar`` JAR in the ``dist`` directory.
+This is a self-contained JAR with zero dependencies and contains the everything we need to write a system using Actors.

+Akka is very modular and has many JARs for containing different features.
+The core distribution has seven modules:

+- ``akka-actor-1.1.jar`` -- Standard Actors
+- ``akka-typed-actor-1.1.jar`` -- Typed Actors
+- ``akka-remote-1.1.jar`` -- Remote Actors
+- ``akka-stm-1.1.jar`` -- STM (Software Transactional Memory) and transactional datastructures
+- ``akka-http-1.1.jar`` -- Akka Mist for continuation-based asynchronous HTTP and also Jersey integration
+- ``akka-slf4j-1.1.jar`` -- SLF4J Event Handler Listener
+- ``akka-testkit-1.1.jar`` -- Toolkit for testing Actors

+We also have Akka Modules containing add-on modules for the core of Akka.
+You can download the Akka Modules distribution from TODO.
+It contains Akka core as well.
+We will not be needing any modules there today but for your information the module JARs are these:

+- ``akka-kernel-1.1.jar`` -- Akka microkernel for running a bare-bones mini application server (embeds Jetty etc.)
+- ``akka-amqp-1.1.jar`` -- AMQP integration
+- ``akka-camel-1.1.jar`` -- Apache Camel Actors integration (it's the best way to have your Akka application communicate with the rest of the world)
+- ``akka-camel-typed-1.1.jar`` -- Apache Camel Typed Actors integration
+- ``akka-scalaz-1.1.jar`` -- Support for the Scalaz library
+- ``akka-spring-1.1.jar`` -- Spring framework integration
+- ``akka-osgi-dependencies-bundle-1.1.jar`` -- OSGi support

 Downloading and installing Scala
 --------------------------------